 Chryl lives every day to educate and bring awareness to her community about kidney disease, diabetes and amputation.
-She is a member of several organizations and support groups in her area.
-Chryl believes it's best to always step outside your comfort zone.
-Try something new, meet new people.
-You never know whose life you may impact or who you might learn from or educate!
+She is a member of several organizations and support groups in her

 Payal Shah

 Payal was diagnosed with renal failure at 15 years old.
 She was placed on dialysis (HD for 6 months and PD for 6 months) for 1 year before receiving a kidney transplant from a living, unrelated donor.
 Payal has been rejection-free and thriving with her transplanted kidney for the past 21 years which she attributes to a number of reasons, one of which is adherence to her immunosuppressive therapy.
 Understanding the importance and necessity of her medications moved Payal to go to pharmacy school to help others achieve the same success stories around their health.
 She received her PharmD degree from the University of Michigan in Ann Arbor--Go Blue!